Skip to main content Skip to footer

 Step 6.
 Identify your required resources

-What’s keeping you from completing these manageable tasks?
+What’s keeping you from completing these manageable items?
 What do you require, perhaps from leadership or another team, to meet or exceed your goals?
 In our sales team example, the HR department might help us advertise an open role and attract new applicants.

 Step 7.
-Assign tasks to individuals
+Assign items to individuals

 Step 8.
 Agree on a plan to review progress